vavesparashar/blog/src/_talks/Marketing Right Now Is #$%ing Hard.md

 Vasu

-Next - Do you need a social media presence as a business?
+Next: Do you need a social media presence as a business?